Bob Bailor: Career stats

 Bailor's .310 batting average with the expansion Toronto Blue Jays broke Rusty Staub's record set in 1969 with the Montreal Expos (.302).
 The two were teammates on the New York Mets from 1981 to 1983.
 Bailor wore number 4 with the Mets, Staub's number during his first tenure with the club (1972–1975).
 Though he proved to be one of the great utility players of his era, Bailor never liked the term.
 "It sounds like a guy who changes light bulbs."

-Management
+Management and retirement

 Shortly after his release from the Dodgers, Bailor was offered a player-coach position with Toronto's triple A affiliate, the Syracuse Chiefs.
-He turned the position down in order to spend time with his newborn child, Robert Michael, Jr. A year later, he accepted a position with the organization managing the Florida State League's Dunedin Blue Jays.
+He turned the position down in order to spend time with his newborn child, Robert Michael Jr. A year later, he accepted a position with the organization managing the Florida State League's Dunedin Blue Jays.
 Bailor went on to manage Syracuse from 1988 to 1991, and was named International League Manager of the Year in 1989 as he led the Chiefs to a first-place finish.
 From 1992 until 1995, Bailor served as a coach with the Toronto Blue Jays.
+The entire Blue Jays coaching staff was left go after the 1995 season, and Bailor elected to retire from baseball.

+Post-baseball, Bailor split his time between Connellsville and Palm Harbor, Florida, where he pursued his hobbies of fishing and hunting.
+He also worked as a hunting guide in Colorado in the off-seasons during his baseball career, and for a time afterwards.